XTERRA returns to Oak Mountain for triathlon and marathon events - Shelby County Reporter

 The two winners both hail from New Zealand and have come off recent victories in their home country last month.
 This marks the 15th XTERRA World Tour win for Osborne, the sixth for Kingsford and their second overall victory this year.

-This event combined a number of challenges including a one-mile swim, a 21-mile mountain bike and finally a six-mile trail run.
+This event combined a number of challenges including a one-mile swim, a 21-mile mountain bike and finally a 6-mile trail run.

 “It’s so good to be back,” Osborne said.
 “Domestic racing is cool, but it always leaves you wanting more, you know, it feeds the addiction but not like this where you turn up and there’s two world champs and the field is so deep.
 What a race.”